elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 I have terrible memory, so I make it a habit to jot down everything.
 This includes ideas I want to explore, crucial validated assumptions I can't afford to forget, and insightful nuggets I've come across from people smarter than myself.
 I then diligently store all this information in a searchable format.
 Instead of trying to boost my memory recall, I rely on the trusty `Ctrl/Cmd + F` shortcut to navigate to the relevant keywords I know will lead me to the information I seek.
 However, over the past 12 years, I've scattered these notes across numerous platforms and applications, forcing me to become my own makeshift SQL expert, performing manual JOIN operations to locate what I need.

-This handbook is a living document that keeps getting updating with all this valuable knowledge into one accessible location.
+This handbook is a living document that keeps getting updated with all this valuable knowledge into one accessible location.
 It's my way of enabling quick keyword searches in one centralized place.
 I figured that if it helps me, it might just be useful for someone else too.

 <hr/>